A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Analysis of Results

 \subsection{How does generation order compare with the morphology of a word?}

-In this section we consider only forms that can be classified morphologically as prefix-only or suffix-only, because these words have an obvious split point.
-Examples of such forms (stem is bolded) are Ideally, the bidirectional model will exhibit the desired split point by decoding the left and right sides of the form from their respective directions.
+In this section we consider only forms that can be classified morphologically as prefix-only (e.g. \texttt{will }|\texttt{\textbf{walk}}) or suffix-only (e.g. \texttt{\textbf{walk}}|\texttt{ed}), because these words have an obvious split point.
+Ideally, the bidirectional model will exhibit the desired split point by decoding the left and right sides of the form from their respective directions.

 We first classify all inflected forms in the test set as suffix-only, prefix-only, or neither.
-We do this by aligning each lemma-form pair using Levenshtein distance and considering the longest common substring that has length of at least $3$ to be the stem.\footnote{For Japanese, we allow the stem to be of length $1$ due to the prevalence of Kanji characters in the dataset.} If the inflected form only has an affix attached to the stem, then it is classified as prefix-only or suffix-only; otherwise, it is considered neither.

-While only a heuristic, this approach is likely to work well on examples without infixes or phonetic alternations that obscure the stem.
-A potential drawback is that it is based only on individual lemma-form pairs; a probabilistic method that collects evidence from other examples may be beneficial.
-However, we feel that the interpretability of this approach as well as qualitative analysis supporting its efficacy makes it sufficient for our study.
+We do this by aligning each lemma-form pair using Levenshtein distance and considering the longest common substring that has length of at least $3$ to be the stem.\footnote{For Japanese, we allow the stem to be of length $1$ due to the prevalence of Kanji characters in the dataset.} If the inflected form only has an affix attached to the stem, then it is classified as prefix-only or suffix-only; otherwise, it is considered neither.\footnote{This heuristic approach is likely to work well on examples without infixes or phonetic alternations that obscure the stem.
+A potential drawback is that it is based on individual lemma-form pairs; a probabilistic method that collects evidence from other examples may be beneficial.
+However, we feel that the interpretability of this approach as well as qualitative analysis supporting its efficacy makes it sufficient for our study.}

 Figure \ref{fig:sub12} shows the percentage of words that are prefix-only, suffix-only, or neither for each language.
 Most languages favor suffix-only inflections, although Swahili strongly prefers prefixes and several other languages have a high proportion of words without a clear affix.